 Sports are outer models of our inner psychological lives.

-Baseball was America’s first love.
-It was once the social center of American life and that’s why people call it “America’s pastime.”
+Baseball was once the social center of American life, and as a result, people aptly call it “America’s pastime.”
 In baseball, one thing happens at a time.
 Like a factory, players have fixed positions and delegated, specialist jobs (pitchers, right fielders, shortstops, etc.).
 Order is central to the game.
 At baseball’s peak, American work was defined by mass production.
 Efficient factories propelled America’s emergence as a world power.
-Furthermore, baseball’s lenient pace was perfect for the radio era.
-Announcers served as background noise for tedious work days, and radio gave Americans a tight, tribal-like bond.
+Furthermore, baseball’s lenient pace was perfect for the radio era — play-by-play announcers served as background noise for tedious work days, and radio gave Americans a tight, tribal-like bond.

 Fantasy football further propelled football’s dominance.
 By drafting players and “owning” them for a season, fans had a reason to watch every game, even when their favorite team wasn’t playing.
 But modern culture — defined by the rise of social media — rewards individuality, which the football helmet hinders.

 Like social media, basketball is all about the individual.
-The NBA thrives on strong personalities.
-The best players transcend their teams: Michael Jordan and the Bulls — LeBron and the Cavaliers.
+The NBA thrives on strong personalities and the best players transcend their teams: Michael Jordan and the Bulls; LeBron James and the Cavaliers.
 Sneaker culture highlights the influence of these loud personalities.
 In 1984, Nike and Michael Jordan launched the Air Jordan I sneaker, and since then, Jordan Brand has gained stature in American culture.
 Because of the internet, personality-centric brand collaborations will become more popular.
 Today, Big Baller Brand is pioneering a new kind of basketball centric, social media native brand.

-Basketball and the future of work both demand a diversity of skills.
+Basketball, like the future of work, demands a diversity of skills.
 As an independent professional, I wear a variety of hats — I write, create videos, interview professionals, produce podcasts with them, and consult.
 I embrace serendipity, and most of my planning is short-term.
 Basketball players are similar.
 They move freely between positions (they “switch”) and contribute on both offense and defense.
-The game allows for tons of optionality and real-time decision making.
+Since the game changes quickly, it requires optionality and real-time decision making.

 Basketball reflects the future of work, culture, and society.
 As we enter a hyper-digital world, bet on the NBA.